Category: Prejudged Project & PresentationType: Individual or Team

 SECTION: Each local chapter may submit one (1) entry created by either an individual or a team of two(2) or three (3).

 STATE: A maximum of two (2) places from the section conference will represent their section at the State Leadership Conference.

-TOPIC: You and/or your team are part of your school’s broadcast team.
-Create a broadcast event that includes the following:
+You and/or your team are a part of your school’s broadcast team.
+Develop and deliver a LIVE broadcast event that includes the following:

 SKILLS: Whether using the medium of TV, radio, or internet, the broadcast journalist has to look for possible news or feature stories that might be of interest to the public.
 This event provides recognition for FBLA members who demonstrate skill and understanding of the profession.

 - For Section Conference competition, using the topic above, submit a seven (7) minute video for prejudging of your individual or team presenting your news broadcast.
 The finalists at SLC will present LIVE before judges, so your video should reflect that presentation.
 Please do not use video enhancements.
 The national guidelines do not require a video.
 We use a submitted video for preliminary judging at the section conference due to space and time limitation at SLC.

 - The video must be recorded using one camera with a single take.
 Zooming will be allowed to highlight your visual aids during your presentation.

 - The video must comply with state and federal copyright laws.

 - Visual aids (can be electronic, printed, etc.) are permitted during the presentation.

 - Do not use video effects (exception above).
 The video should replicate watching the presentation as a member of a live audience.